 Does that mean no collective bargaining ever?
 Not necessarily.
 Colorado currently allows local control over public employee collective bargaining, which means it’s up to the community-level governing body.
 In our case, that means the City and County of Denver.
 Establishing collective bargaining for DPL would require changing the City Charter, including City Council approval and a public election.
 Keep in mind that the Texas State Employees Union has been operating for over 40 years despite the Texas state constitution prohibiting collective bargaining for public employees.

 Who are you working with?
 We have been working with the Communications Workers of America, who represent over 700,000 private and public workers nationwide, including Google’s Alphabet Worker’s Union.
 CWA organizers are here to support us throughout this process, but our union is made up of DPL workers.

 Are we going it alone?
 Nope!
-We have also voted to be one unit of Local 7799, a small consortium of four unions whose collective slogan is “public workers for the public good.”
-The other units in Local 7799 are United Campus Workers Colorado, Denver Health Workers United, and UC Health Workers United.
+We have also voted to be one unit of Local 7799, a small consortium of six unions whose collective slogan is “public workers for the public good.”
+The other units in Local 7799 are United Campus Workers Colorado, Denver Health Workers United, UC Health Workers United, Defenders Union of Colorado, and Pikes Peak Library Workers United.
 Together, we strive to improve public life for everyone.

 Don’t unionized workers have really rigidly defined job duties?
 Our union is different from many unions you have likely heard about.
 Those with rigid job descriptions likely have collective bargaining contracts, which we do not.
 Furthermore, we are forming our own open union (not just joining one), which means we get to decide what we will advocate for.

-Will I have to pay dues?
-Yes—eventually.
+Do I have to pay dues to be a member?
+Yes!
 Dues give us the resources to build power within our organization for our workers, so they are a critical piece of union membership.
 Our voting members have approved the following dues structure, which is comparable to other units in Local 7799.